Video QoE is of vital importance to operators and not prioritizing video quality can rob them of both revenue and viewers. [Updated]

 Second, invest in delivery.
 While the content budget is the one that the industry tends to highlight, with customers very willing to abandon not just playback but entire services as well in the face of poor QoE, ensuring consistently high quality delivery is a must.
 HBO Go’s 5Mbps was found to be lacking in comparison to Amazon’s 10Mbps and, with UHD HDR set to become an increasing differentiator in the market, such bandwidth differences are only going to be exacerbated.

 Third, look to new technologies.
-The Common Media Application Format (CMAF), for example, looks all set to completely change the delivery of adaptive bitrate streams and lead to much lower OTT latency, a more reliable QoE, and reduced CDN costs.
-It is early days but it is a technology that shows a lot of promise.
+The Common Media Application Format (CMAF), for example, looked to change the delivery of adaptive bitrate streams and lead to much lower OTT latency, a more reliable QoE, and reduced CDN costs.
+Likewise, the movement behind LL-HLS is building steam, and holds out the promise of sub-2 second latencies .

 Overall though, it should be remembered that video QoE is not an optional extra.
 Viewers increasingly expect it and are more than happy to vote with their feet and their wallets if it is not achieved.